 Posted by Alex Chung on June 20, 2019

-Business Services Collective earned second place and $30,000 in the 2019 John Edwardson, ’72, Social New Venture Challenge (SNVC) on June 4.
-Run by Chicago Booth’s Rustandy Center for Social Sector Innovation and the Polsky Center for Entrepreneurship and Innovation, the SNVC is the social impact track of the University of Chicago’s nationally ranked Edward L. Kaplan, ’71, New Venture Challenge (NVC).
+Business Services Collective earned second place and $30,000 in the 2019 John Edwardson, ’72, Social New Venture Challenge (SNVC) on June 4, which is run by Chicago Booth’s Rustandy Center for Social Sector Innovation and the Polsky Center for Entrepreneurship and Innovation.

 In this Q&A, Business Services Collective cofounders Kyle Johnson, ’19, Nitika Nautiyal, ’14, and Krithika Narayan, a student in Booth’s Full-Time MBA Program, explain their plan to provide a shared back office solution to small minority-owned construction companies.

 Q: How did your team come up with the idea for your startup?

 We have almost two decades of combined experience in economic development nonprofits serving minority-owned businesses.
 We shared our clients’ frustration trying to separate their back office tasks from entrepreneurial selling and strategy, a leap required to get on the path to growth.
 We targeted the construction sector because it has the density for community-level impact; a $12 billion industry supporting 160,000 workers in Chicago alone.
 Interviews with 30 construction entrepreneurs, general contractors, and developers confirmed the need for an affordable back office service to support a healthy ecosystem in the construction trades.

 Q: What problem does your venture work to solve in society?
 And can you explain the exact services you offer and to whom?